Blue Jackets vs. Red Wings Prediction & Picks - October 16

 Blue Jackets vs. Red Wings Predictions for Monday

-Our computer projections model for this matchup calls for a final tally of Red Wings 11, Blue Jackets -3.
+Our computer model for this matchup expects a final tally of Red Wings 7, Blue Jackets 1.

 - Total Pick: Over 6.5 (computer predicts 7.8 goals on average)